 Maintaining your no-dig edging is incredibly low-effort.
 The best thing you can do is a quick visual inspection a few times a year, especially after winter.
 Check for any stakes that may have lifted due to ground frost and gently tap them back into place with your mallet.
 Use a string trimmer carefully around the edging to avoid accidental damage.
 Keeping the area clear of piled-up leaves or debris will also help it look its best and prevent any moisture-related issues, ensuring your garden borders stay crisp and clean.

-Know When to Replace Your Edging
+When Should You Replace Your Edging?

 Even the most durable edging has a lifespan.
 You’ll know it’s time for a replacement when you see significant cracking, fading, or warping that can’t be fixed by adjusting the stakes.
 If the edging no longer effectively contains your mulch or gravel, or if it’s become a tripping hazard, it’s time for an upgrade.
 Think of it as an opportunity to refresh your landscape design.
 Replacing old edging is just as easy as the initial installation, giving you a chance to redefine your garden beds and bring a new, clean look to your yard.